How Bond Traders Lied in the 2008 Housing Recession

 By Chris Dolmetsch and Matt Scully

-“(Bloomberg) — A federal jury in Hartford, Connecticut, is weighing fraud charges against three former mortgage-bond traders over their conduct while working for Nomura Holdings Inc. The case has drawn broad attention because of the unusual questions the jury is being asked to consider: When is it all right to deceive a customer, and when is it not?
+“(Bloomberg) — A federal jury in Hartford, Connecticut, is weighing fraud charges against three former mortgage-bond traders over their conduct while working for Nomura Holdings Inc. The case has drawn broad attention because of the unusual questions the jury is being asked to consider: When is it right to deceive a customer, and when is it not?
 How big does a lie have to be to be a fraud?
-Is it OK to lie if you assume your customer assumes you’re lying, because everybody lies?
+Is it OK to lie if you assume your customer assumes you’re lying because everybody lies?

 1. What’s the Nomura case about?